-In addition to the requirements outlined in PEIR Mitigation Measure BIO-11g, the following two bat-specific requirements will be added.
+In addition to the requirements outlined in PEIR Mitigation Measure BIO-11g, the following twothree bat-specific requirements will be added.

-- Include on the TAC at least one biologist with significant expertise in bat research and wind energy impacts on bats. - Conduct bat acoustic surveys concurrently with fatality monitoring in the Project area to estimate nightly, seasonal, or annual variations in relative activity and species use patterns, and to contribute to the body of knowledge on seasonal bat movements and relationships between acoustic bat activity and turbine fatality.
+- Include on the TAC at least one biologist with significant expertise in bat research and wind energy impacts on bats. - Perform postconstruction bat fatality monitoring using trained dogs with handlers.
+In order to optimize monitoring success, these efforts should also include searching to a maximum radius around wind turbines that includes all deposited carcasses, searching along transects spaced closely together, and searching frequently.
+Recognizing that most bat fatalities in the APWRA are recorded from September through November, it is appropriate to concentrate search efforts during that period, while still maintaining some level of search effort throughout the year. - Conduct bat acoustic surveys concurrently with fatality monitoring in the Project area to estimate nightly, seasonal, or annual variations in relative activity and species use patterns, and to contribute to the body of knowledge on seasonal bat movements and relationships between acoustic bat activity and turbine fatality.
 Should emerging research support the approach, these data may be used to generate site-specific predictive models to increase the precision and effectiveness of mitigation measures (e.g., the season specific, multivariate models described by Weller and Baldwin 2011:11).
 Acoustic bat surveys will be designed, and data analysis conducted by qualified biologists with significant experience in acoustic bat survey techniques.
 Methods will be informed by the latest available guidelines (California Energy Commission guidelines, 2007); California Bat Working Group guidelines, 2006), except where best available science supports technological or methodological updates.
 High-quality, sensitive acoustic equipment will be used to produce data of sufficient quality to generate species identifications.
 Survey design and methods will be scientifically defensible and will include, at a minimum, the following elements